 Motor control algorithms regulate an electric motor’s speed, torque, and other performance characteristics.
-Evaluating motor control algorithms using Simulink allows engineers to determine the suitability of motor controller designs, reduce time to market, and keep your cost at a minimum before committing to expensive hardware testing.
+Evaluating motor control algorithms with Simulink® is a popular approach used by engineers and researchers to determine the suitability of motor controller designs, reduce time to market, and keep your cost at a minimum before committing to expensive hardware testing.

 - Building accurate system models, often from motors, loads, drive electronics, and sensor libraries